CaioCeretta/fullstack-club/curso-next/concepts.md

 .
 Returning props: The type ensures you return the correct structure, helping maintain consistency between server-side code and your page components

+## SSR (Netflix) / CSR (Linkedin)

+### Use case example:

+Linkedin have a small performance issue when the user accesses the page, because one thing we already discussed about csr is that the user will only see something after the js being downloaded, then after the it has has been processed, but on large applications, such as Linkedin, it might take a while

+However, in netflix, we use `SSR` to optimize this loading process.

+#### How Netflix Uses Performance to Improve User Experience

+##### 1. Test Setup
+- Access the Netflix page.
+- In the developer tools, set the network speed to the slowest possible.
+- Filter the network requests to only display `.js` files.

+##### 2. SSR in Action
+- Netflix uses **SSR (Server-Side Rendering)** but still requests JavaScript files to perform **hydration** with React.
+- During the download of these `.js` files, the initial page is not entirely blank:
+  - Basic elements like the **header**, **footer**, and **styles** are rendered before all JavaScript files are fully downloaded.
+  - This differs from CSR (Client-Side Rendering), where the screen would be completely blank until all JavaScript is loaded.

+##### 3. Benefits of SSR
+- Users do not need to wait for all JavaScript files to download to see something on the page.
+- Requests to the Netflix API are only initiated after the initial JavaScript files are loaded and hydrated.
+- This improves the initial user experience by displaying visible content quickly.

+##### 4. SSR vs. CSR
+- **SSR:**
+  - Renders basic content directly on the server.
+  - Provides a faster initial experience, even on slow networks.
+- **CSR:**
+  - Fully relies on JavaScript to render any content.
+  - On slow networks, users see a blank page until all JavaScript is downloaded and processed.

+##### 5. Performance Decisions in SSR
+- In SSR, API calls can be made as soon as the user accesses a page.
+- However, making API calls on the server, such as within `getServerSideProps (GSSP)`, can pose challenges:
+  - If the API call is slow, it delays the page load for the user.
+  - To mitigate this:
+    - Avoid making the API call on the server.
+    - Use client-side requests with tools like React's `useEffect`.
+    - This approach ensures the interface loads quickly while API requests occur in the background.

+##### 6. Netflix Example
+- When accessing the Netflix page:
+  - Only the header and footer are rendered initially by the server.
+  - API requests are triggered only after the JavaScript is loaded and hydration is completed.
+  - This ensures a more responsive user interface.

+## 7. Comparison with LinkedIn
+- LinkedIn uses **CSR**:
+  - On slow networks, the user sees a blank page until all JavaScript files are downloaded and processed.
+  - This highlights the key differences between SSR and CSR in terms of user experience.